-At Rutgers, we value the privacy of our students, our patients, our employees and partners, and all members of our community.
-We are aware of recent changes to privacy requirements implemented by the European Union in its General Data Protection Regulation (GDPR), and are analyzing our systems and business practices to identify potential enhancements that would support the principles of the GDPR in conjunction with relevant privacy and data security frameworks established under our own US laws, regulations, and policies.
+At Rutgers, we value the privacy of our students, our patients, our employees, our research subjects and partners, and all members of our community.
+At Rutgers, we are analyzing our systems and business practices to identify potential enhancements that would support the principles of the GDPR in conjunction with relevant privacy and data security frameworks established under our own US laws, regulations, and policies.
 While some enhancements have already been implemented by different units within the University, we will continue to assess our ongoing needs to enrich, maintain, and improve the Rutgers privacy program.

 What is the GDPR?

 The General Data Protection Regulation (“GDPR”) is a regulation in the European Economic Area (“EEA”) on data protection and privacy for individuals within the EEA which became effective on May 25, 2018.
 The GDPR is designed to harmonize data privacy laws across the EEA and its purpose is to protect the personal data of natural persons while they are living in or traveling to the EEA.

 The European Economic Area (EEA) includes EU countries and Iceland, Liechtenstein, Switzerland and Norway.

 Why does this affect me in the United States?

 The GDPR also addresses the export of data outside the European Economic Area (“EEA”).
 Personal data collected in, or transferred from, any of the EEA countries is subject to the GDPR.
 Failure to follow these regulations, if they apply, puts the University at risk of noncompliance, monetary fines, and reputational harm.

 If I am an EEA citizen but live in the US, will the GDPR apply to my personal data?